clintonboys/clintonboys.github.io/_posts/2015-04-23-qanda-tweets.md

 **3. Analysis of output**

 Some analysis of this then.
 Firstly, we're only looking at 13.4% of the tweets with this basic model.
-And of these tweets, it's classifying only 16% of them as being from left-wing users.
+And of these tweets, it's classifying only 16% of them as being from left-wing users (which doesn't seem quite right to me).

     @qanda Robb ' meds are obviously working well.
 He is now as a LNP minister unwilling to support the most vulnerable and at risk
     | mentions right entity with keywords Robb, 0.815% of being positive